 COMMON DENOMINATORS OF ADDICTIONS

-Addictions are connected to feelings of helplessness, shame and guilt.
-They are connected to the feeling of not being enough, not being smart enough, intelligent enough, pretty enough or simply not worthy.
-That feeling of not being enough creates an emptiness that pushes forward to always wanting more.
+Addictions are often connected to a subconscious belief of not being enough, e.g. not being smart enough, intelligent enough, pretty enough or simply not worthy.
+That belief of not being enough creates an emptiness that pushes forward to always wanting more.
 The force, the drive behind an addiction is always very strong and compulsive.
+Furthermore, addictions are connected to feelings of helplessness, shame and guilt.

 A not so well-known fact is that the actual addictive substance or behavior is nothing more than a symptom of an underlying problem.
 So the addiction is not the issue as such.
 The drug or behavior is a substitute for directly dealing with a situation, problem or a feeling.
 It is a vehicle to move away from pain towards pleasure, away from a bad feeling towards a good one, actually something your mind always wants to do.
 The person suffering from an addiction does not have or know or see a better or more direct way to achieve pleasure other than using the addictive substance or behavior.